owini/quantitative-analysis/README.md

 Trump Stock Portfolio

 # List Type of Risks

-#### Description: Risk measures are statistical method to defined the individual stock or together to perform a risk assessment.
+Risk measures are statistical method to defined the individual stock or together to perform a risk assessment.
 Risk is a measurement of possible portfolio loss and is a risk factors that determine risk exposure.
 The most common types of market risk include interest rate risk, equity risk, commodity risk, and currency risk.
-:large_blue_diamond:

 Commodity Risk
 Currency Risk
 Equity Risk